ParanoidAndroid19/Sentiment-Analysis-using-Twitter-Dataset/README.md

 # Sentiment Analysis
 Analyses tweets containing a particular keyword using Python & NLP and categorises them as positive, strongly positive, weakly positive, neutral, negative, weakly negative and strongly negative.
+Tweepy python library is used to access the Twitter API.
+Textblob is a python library for processing textual data.

 # Requirements